 Savannahs are also tall grasslands, but feature scattered trees.
-The trees tend to be few and are far enough apart to allow adequate light penetration to allow grass species to dominate.
-In the case of Oak Savannahs, the main tree species is commonly White Oak.
+The trees tend to be few and are far enough apart allowing adequate light penetration enabling grass species to dominate.
+In the case of Oak Savannahs in Niagara, the main tree species is Black Oak.